 - Have in place a specific plan for after-care and continuing sobriety;

 - Submit a written graduation application for review to the drug treatment court coordinator;

 Value of Drug Treatment Court

 The value of the drug treatment court program is immeasurable.
 This is likely the last chance for drug offenders before they are sent to prison.
 Whether the individual is a chronic user who cannot kick their addiction or someone who turned to dealing because they lack an education or job skills, drug treatment court can provide individualized support and programming as an alternative to prison.
 Many counties in Wisconsin have variations of drug treatment court.
-The attorneys at Meyer Van Severen, S.C. have the experience needed to ensure their clients are considered for this valuable program.
+The attorneys at Van Severen Law Office, S.C. have the experience needed to ensure their clients are considered for this valuable program.
 If you are charged with a felony drug crime in Milwaukee County or any other county in Wisconsin, call Attorney Matthew Meyer or Attorney Benjamin Van Severen today to schedule a free consultation!